-This updated master's degree is designed for educators who want to deepen their knowledge and practice in literacy instruction.
+This updated master’s degree is designed for educators who want to deepen their knowledge and practice in language and literacy instruction.
 It is ideal for classroom teachers and those who are or want to become reading specialists or literacy coaches.
 Graduates will leave with a strong understanding of literacy research and theory and effective teaching of language, reading, and writing.

 This degree program supports: